 Spiritual Direction

-Spiritual direction (sometimes called spiritual guidance) is a confidential relationship where you receive help in noticing and responding to the Triune God.
-The true director is always God.
+Spiritual direction (sometimes called spiritual companioning or spiritual guidance) is a confidential relationship where you receive help in noticing and responding to the Triune God.

-Spiritual direction is one avenue for Christian discipling.
+Spiritual direction is one avenue for increasing our Christian maturity.
 It's inspired by Jesus, whom others sought for insight into their relationship with God (e.g., Mark 10:17-22, 12:28-34).
 The ministry of spiritual direction was historically offered by desert fathers and mothers, monks and nuns, and laypeople and clergy.
-Well-known spiritual guides in church history have included Anthony, Julian of Norwich, Teresa of Avila, John of the Cross, Ignatius Loyola, Francis de Sales, Jane de Chantal, and many others.
+Well-known spiritual guides in church history have included Anthony, Julian of Norwich, Teresa of Avila, John of the Cross, Ignatius Loyola, Francis de Sales, Jane de Chantal, Thomas Merton, Margaret Guenther, and many others.

 Frequent Questions